 Alcoholism or alcohol addiction is a term that people often speak about in a more hushed way– instead using words like “lush”, “party animal” or discussing someone’s fondness of a certain liquor.
+A person with alcoholism is likely to drink every day and has done so for a long period of time which leads to conflict between families and a loss of job.
 People aren’t quick to admit to this stage of alcohol consumption because it seems too severe to apply to them or someone they love.
 People weren’t quick to admit to this stage of alcohol use because it seemed too severe to apply to them.
 But alcoholism looks differently for everyone who experiences it.
 It’s not always reflected accurately by the harsh pictures painted by others created to make you feel shameful or afraid.

 Alcoholism isn’t always medically diagnosed right away, if ever.
 It may take months or even years for the symptoms, effects, and actions of the disease to make its physical presence known.
 Drinking habits range across the board.
 What may seem “normal” for one person may seem like “heavy drinking” to another.